By Jason Tugman

-As such, it would seem that organizations are helpless in being proactive in protecting against the next headline-making zero-day event.
+It would seem that organizations are helpless in being proactive in protecting against the next headline-making zero-day event.
 The “Ummmm, nothing!” response to the corporate conference room cornering is starting to seem reasonable!
-For readers clinging to the notion that they have a proactive state, I have two more questions:
+For readers clinging to the notion of maintaining a proactive state, I have two more questions:

 - What vector will the next big event take?

-- What hardware, software, process(es), or critical business function(s) will be affected by this next big event?
+- What hardware, software, process(es), or critical business function(s) will be impacted by this next big event?

 “There is no way of knowing that!” you say?
 Yes, exactly!
-We have zero information on the next zero-day event!
+We have zero information on the next event!
 These are unknown events, with unknown vectors.
 Accepting this as true (which it is), also renders “Ummm, nothing” completely inadequate.
-“Ummm, how the hell should I know!” now seems far more appropriate.
+“Ummm, how the hell should I know!” now seems a far more appropriate response.
 (Again, please do not do this).